This post may contain affiliate links. Please see my disclosure policy for details.

 I had big expectations when I was going to visit Meghalaya.
 As the most popular stop for tourists in North East India, I knew it just had to be amazing!

-I saw these pictures of green forests, waterfalls, hills and the root bridges.
+I saw these pictures of green forests, waterfalls, hills, and the living root bridges.

 So when I landed in the bustling city of Shillong, I have to admit that it wasn’t the ‘Scotland of the East’ I had envisioned.